Dr Christophe CourtinHealthFerm Project Coordinator Katholieke Universiteit Leuven

 text will follow soon

-Dr Lynnette NeufeldDirector, Food and Nutrition DivisionFAO
+Dr Lynnette NeufeldDirector, Food and Nutrition DivisionThe Food and Agriculture Organization of the UN

 Dr Lynnette Neufeld

-Director, Food and Nutrition Division FAO
+Director, Food and Nutrition Division The Food and Agriculture Organization of the UN

-Dr Nicholas BokulichAssistant ProfessorETHZ
+Dr Nicholas BokulichAssistant ProfessorETH Zürich

 Dr Nicholas Bokulich

-Assistant Professor ETHZ
+Assistant Professor ETH Zürich

 Nicholas A. Bokulich is an Assistant Professor at ETH Zurich, Switzerland, and the head of the Laboratory of Food Systems Biotechnology.
 He earned his PhD at the University of California, Davis, followed by postdoctoral research at New York University Medical Center and Northern Arizona University prior to starting his group at ETH Zurich in 2020.
 The Bokulich lab develops and uses computational and experimental “omics” approaches for studying microbial ecosystems at the interface of foods and human health, with the aim of establishing a predictive understanding of how complex communities develop and interact with each other and their host environment.